Toni Arden: Recording

 In the mid-1950s she moved to Decca Records, where her biggest selling record (her only million-seller) was "Padre" in 1958, which peaked at No. 13.
-LP albums included "Miss Toni Arden", "Besame!", "Sing a Song of Italy" and "Italian Gold".
+LP albums included Miss Toni Arden, Besame!, Sing a Song of Italy and Italian Gold.
 She sang in both Italian and English.
 The first two albums have been compiled on a second CD by the Sepia Records label.
 She also recorded briefly for RCA Victor and Mercury Records.
-Her last album, My World is You (on GPRT Records), features the compositions of Gladys Shelley.
+Her last album, My World is You (on GPRT Records), featured the compositions of Gladys Shelley.

 Radio

+In 1952, Arden appeared in episode 55 of the Big Show with Tallulah Bankhead.
 In 1954, Arden recorded 13 radio programs for the US Marine Corps via electrical transcription.
 The Toni Arden Show was broadcast on participating local stations.
 In 1956, she was featured on an episode of What's New in Music on CBS.

 Television

-Arden appeared on The Music of George Gershwin, This Is Show Business, Dick Clark's program, and The Jimmy Dean Show.
+Arden appeared on The Music of George Gershwin, This Is Show Business, The Dick Clark Show, and The Jimmy Dean Show.
 She and her brother, Jan, sang two duets on The Ed Sullivan Show in 1959.